 To the Celtics, the bonfire represented the sun and was used to aid the Druid in his fight with dark powers.
+They built fires where they gave sacrifices to the Celtic deities to ensure protection from the dead spirits.
 The term bonfire comes from the words “bone fire,” literally meaning the bones of sacrificed animals, sometimes human, were piled in a field with timber and set ablaze.
 All fires except those of the Druids were extinguished on Samhain and householders were levied a fee to relight their holy fire which burned at their altars.
 During the Festival of Samhain, fires would be lit which would burn all through the winter and sacrifices would be offered to the gods on the fires.
 This practice of burning humans was stopped around 1600, and an effigy was sometimes burned instead.

 Blending of Paganism with Christianity

 When Christianity spread to parts of Europe, instead of trying to abolish these pagan customs, people tried to introduce ideas which reflected a more Christian world-view.
 Halloween has since become a confusing mixture of traditions and practices from pagan cultures and Christian tradition.